-New video reveals George Floyd’s desperate pleas before his death
+New police video reveals George Floyd’s desperate pleas before his death

+The federal lawsuit did not specify damages sought.
+Ben Crump, an attorney for the Floyd family, said the lawsuit is seeking compensation “that makes it financially prohibitive for police to wrongfully kill marginalized people — especially Black people — in the future.”

+"It was not just the knee of officer Derek Chauvin on George Floyd's neck," Crump said in an afternoon news conference, referring to the former Minneapolis police officer charged in Floyd's murder.
+"But it was the knee of the entire Minneapolis Police Department on the neck of George Floyd that killed him."

-The two videos, roughly a half-hour long each, add to the cellphone videos posted to social media by bystanders of Floyd’s dying moments on a South Minneapolis street corner, footage that sparked one of the largest and sustained series of protests in American history and transformed the nation’s conversation on issues of race and police brutality.
+The body camera videos, roughly a half-hour each, add to the cellphone footage posted to social media by bystanders that shows Floyd's dying moments on a South Minneapolis street corner.
+That footage sparked one of the largest and most sustained series of protests in American history, transforming the nation's conversation on issues of race and police violence.

-The body camera videos show Floyd trying to cooperate with the police but appearing increasingly anxious and afraid of them.
-He repeatedly begged officers not to shoot him and complained of being claustrophobic as they tried to place him in a squad car.
-Restrained by officers, Floyd complained at least 25 times he could not breathe, telling the police he’d been diagnosed with covid-19.
+In the body camera videos, Floyd appears increasingly anxious and afraid of the officers and complains of being claustrophobic as they try to place him in a squad car.
+Floyd complained at least 25 times that he could not breathe while he was restrained, telling the police he had been diagnosed with covid-19.

 As then-officer Derek Chauvin pressed a knee into his neck, he told Floyd that he must be okay because he was able to speak, saying that he was using up a lot of oxygen pleading for help.

 “They’ll kill me.
 They’ll kill me,” Floyd gasped in response.
-Within a few seconds, Floyd was motionless.
+A few seconds later, Floyd was motionless.
 He was later pronounced dead.

-The videos, made available to the public for the first time Wednesday by a Hennepin County judge, shows Floyd was pinned on the street for roughly nine minutes by officers.
-It appears Chauvin had his knee at Floyd’s throat for most of that time — pinning Floyd down even as he stopped moving and another officer could not find Floyd’s pulse.

-Chauvin, a 19-year-veteran of the Minneapolis police, has been charged with second degree murder and manslaughter.
+Chauvin, a 19-year-veteran of the Minneapolis police, has been charged with second-degree murder and manslaughter.
 Three other officers at the scene — J. Alexander Kueng, Thomas K. Lane and Tou Thao — have been charged with aiding and abetting.
 All four were fired by the Minneapolis Police.

-The newly disclosed footage comes as the Floyd family, led by attorney Ben Crump, plans to file a wrongful-death lawsuit against the city of Minneapolis and the officers involved.
-Crump was scheduled to hold a news conference Wednesday morning in Minneapolis.

-The footage made available Wednesday came from body cameras worn by Kueng and Lane, rookie officers whose attorneys have sought to deflect blame in Floyd’s death by saying they were following the lead of Chauvin, the senior officer at the scene.
+The new footage came from body cameras worn by Kueng and Lane, rookie officers whose attorneys have sought to deflect blame in Floyd’s death by saying they were following the lead of Chauvin, the senior officer at the scene.

-The video offered new details about Floyd’s encounter with police and perhaps lay out the arguments that will dominate the proceedings as the officers are tried.
-It shows that Floyd appeared to be afraid of any dealings with police, saying he had been previously shot by an officer and did not want it to happen again.
+The video offered new details about Floyd’s encounter with police and perhaps lays out the arguments that will dominate the proceedings as the officers are tried.
+It shows that Floyd appeared to be afraid of any dealings with police, saying he had previously been shot by an officer and did not want it to happen again.
 He repeatedly said he did not want to be placed in a squad car, insisted he wouldn’t hurt anyone and explained numerous times that he couldn’t breathe and worried that he was going to die.

 In the video, Lane pressed Chauvin whether they should reposition Floyd.
 Chauvin declined and opted to wait for emergency medical help to arrive, keeping his knee on Floyd’s neck.
 Earl Gray, an attorney for Lane, has cited this statement as proof his client sought to intervene but was rebuffed.